 Merlin smiled, but if Arthur had looked at his friend more closely he might have noticed that he was apprehensive.
-Merlin had been dreading this meeting all afternoon and now that it was here, he felt a sense of doom hovering over him.
-Merlin's heart was heavy with the knowledge that he had to tell Arthur.
-He had to tell him that he would not be coming to Camlann with him.
+Merlin had been dreading this meeting all afternoon and now it was here, he felt a sense of doom hovering over him.
+Merlin's heart was heavy with the knowledge he had to tell Arthur.
+He had to tell him that he wouldn't be coming to Camlann with him.

 It seemed his destiny was crushing him under its weight yet again.
 In fact, he felt such pressure on his shoulders he was genuinely surprised that he managed to stand upright and pretend normality to the man he would give his life for.

 He hated having to part with Arthur and leaving him unprotected, but there was no other solution to his situation.
 Morgana had taken his magic and he had to regain it somehow.
 It was the only way he would be able to succeed in helping Arthur and keeping him safe.
 Without his magic, the essence of his being, he stood no chance against the witch and the prophecy that had shadowed his existence for the past year.

 "Impressive, very impressive.
 Never seen work like it."
 Arthur tone was sarcastic, but his eyes were smiling, and he clearly enjoyed teasing Merlin about his supposedly unexpected efficiency.
 Of course, both of them knew full well he didn't really mean it in a derogatory way.